riverrun/openmaize/phx_installer/README.md

 ## mix openmaize.phx

 Provides `openmaize.phx` installer as an archive.
-To build and install it locally:
+To build and install it locally, run the following commands from within this directory:

-    $ cd installer
-    $ MIX_ENV=prod mix archive.build
+    MIX_ENV=prod mix archive.build
-    $ mix archive.install
+    mix archive.install